ppone/docs/getting-started/invoices.md

 You are now 75% of the way completed with creating an invoice!
 If you wish to apply tax or a discount to the invoice, here is where you will do so.

 *Discounts*
-Discounts can be created before creating the invoice in your Settings → Coupons section.
+Discounts can be created before creating the invoice in your **Settings** > **Coupons** section.
 Please refer to the Discounts tutorial on how to create these.
 If you have not yet set up the discounts to be used, you can apply a manual discount on the invoice.
 To apply a discount manually to the invoice, simply click on the +Discount field.
 This section will present you with a box to apply a custom discount, select from existing discounts, or create a new discount code.
 Once you have selected and applied the discount, it will generate the discount on the invoice for you to review.

 [![Adding a Discount](../img/adding-discount.gif)](../img/adding-discount.gif)

 *Taxes*
-Taxes can be created before creating an invoice in your Settings → Taxes section.
+Taxes can be created before creating an invoice in your **Settings** > **Taxes** section.
 Please refer to the Taxes tutorial on how to create and apply Tax Rates and Tax Rules to invoices.
 If you have not set up a tax rate or rule, you can apply a manual tax percent to the invoice.
 To apply taxes manually to an invoice, simply click the +Taxes field.
-This section will present you with a box to apply a custom tax rate, select from existing created taxes, or create a new Tax rate to be added to your Tax rate catalog.
+This section will present you with a box to apply a custom tax rate, select from existing created taxes, or create a new Tax rate to be added to your Tax rate list.
 Once you have selected and applied the tax rate, it will generate the tax information for you to review.

 [![Adding Taxation](../img/adding-tax.gif)](../img/adding-tax.gif)